paypal/squbs/docs/validation.md

 # Validation

-squbs Validation provides a [Akka HTTP](http://doc.akka.io/) directive for data validation by using [Accord Validation Library](http://wix.github.io/accord/).
+squbs Validation provides a [pekko HTTP](http://doc.pekko.io/) directive for data validation by using [Accord Validation Library](http://wix.github.io/accord/).
 Currently this is Scala only feature, Java version will be added in future versions of squbs.

 ## Dependencies